 You need to register officially as a student – this is known as matriculation.

-Please login using your 8 digit Edinburgh Napier number and the password that you've created for all of your online services at the University.
+Please login using your Edinburgh Napier email address and password that you've created for all your online services at the University.

 Complete this online process

-Before you start, make sure you can use the computing systems and libraries.
+Before you start, you’ll need to make sure you can use the computing systems and libraries.

-This includes accessing email, printing online resources and finding a book on your reading list.
+This step-by-step overview includes important items for your coursework like accessing Wi-Fi on campus, checking your university emails, printing online resources and finding books on your reading list.

 Student Health and Safety